-She is completing a Critical Care Fellowship at McMaster University and is enrolled in the Clinician Investigator Program completing a thesis based PhD in the Health Research Methodology program.
+She is completing a Critical Care Fellowship at McMaster University and is enrolled in the Clinician Investigator Program completing a thesis based PhD in the Health Research Methodology Program.

-Her research interest is the epidemiology and treatment of critically ill patients with elevated tropinins.
+Emilie's research interest is the epidemiology and treatment of critically ill patients with elevated tropinins.
 She is supervised by Dr. Richard Whitlock and Dr. Deborah Cook.

 Dr. Erick Duan

-Erick Duan completed his MD, Internal Medicine residency and Critical Care Medicine fellowship at McMaster University.
+Erick completed his MD, Internal Medicine residency and Critical Care Medicine fellowship at McMaster University.
 He is enrolled in the MSc program in Health Research Methodology at McMaster University under the mentorship of Dr. Deborah Cook.

 His research interest is the epidemiology, outcomes and treatment of Clostridium difficile infection in the intensive care unit.

-Dr. Michelle Kameda
+Dr. Michelle Kameda-Smith